 The Free Application for Federal Student Aid (FAFSA) is the first step in determining your financial aid eligibility.
 You may already be familiar with this form from your current school.
 Consequently, many transfer students procrastinate when it comes to completing the FAFSA because they have done it before and know “what they can get.”
 They put it off until late spring or early summer.
 This is a big mistake.

 Delaying financial aid can have dire consequences and can even lead to students owing money to schools, stopping out (leaving school for a semester or two to earn tuition money), or even dropping out altogether.
-Never will it be so critical to complete the FAFSA early in the winter—as soon after January 1 as possible—of the year you plan to transfer.
-Though the FAFSA uses the previous year’s tax information, you can file the form with estimated tax numbers.
-Just remember: you will need to update the tax info as soon as you receive the official tax documents.
+Never will it be so critical to complete the FAFSA as soon after October 1 as possible prior to the year you plan to transfer.

 Just like every college has a different tuition and fee structure, they will have a unique financial aid policy too.
 Although the FAFSA may be familiar, the financial aid process may not be.
 Include all schools that you are considering, including your current school, in case you decide not to transfer after all, on the FAFSA.
 This way, you can receive financial aid awards from each college you have been accepted to.

 Once you complete the FAFSA, take a look at the other aid available at your new school.
 There may be transfer-specific scholarships available, especially if you are transferring to a private college.
 In addition to merit-based transfer scholarships, many four-year institutions offer scholarships to members of Phi Theta Kappa (PTK), the two-year college honor society.
 Be sure to include all activities, clubs, and organizations you are involved in at your current college on your transfer application.
 Many colleges use information on the application form to determine eligibility for other scholarships, such as PTK.